Robert Pinsky: Career

 He received a National Endowment for the Humanities Fellowship in 1974, and in 1997 he was named the United States Poet Laureate and Consultant in Poetry to the Library of Congress; he was the first poet to be named to three terms.
 As Poet Laureate, Pinsky founded the Favorite Poem Project, in which thousands of Americans of varying backgrounds, all ages, and from every state share their favorite poems.
 Pinsky believed that, contrary to stereotype, poetry has a strong presence in the American culture.
 The project sought to document that presence, giving voice to the American audience for poetry.

-The Shakespeare Theatre of Washington, D.C. commissioned Pinsky to write a free adaptation of Friederich Schiller's drama Wallenstein.
+The Shakespeare Theatre of Washington, D.C. commissioned Pinsky to write a free adaptation of Friedrich Schiller's drama Wallenstein.
 The Shakespeare Theatre presented the play, starring Stephen Pickering in the title role, directed by Michael Kahn, in 2013.
 Premiering on April 17 of that year, the play had a sold-out run, in repertory with Coriolanus.
 Pinsky also wrote the libretto for Death and the Powers, an opera by composer Tod Machover.
 The opera received its world premiere in Monte Carlo in September 2010 and its U.S. premiere at Boston's Cutler Majestic Theater in March 2011.
 Pinsky is also the author of the interactive fiction game Mindwheel (1984) developed by Synapse Software and released by Broderbund.

 Pinsky guest-starred in an episode of the animated sitcom The Simpsons TV show, "Little Girl in the Big Ten" (2002), and appeared on The Colbert Report in April, 2007, as the judge of a "Meta-Free-Phor-All" between Stephen Colbert and Sean Penn.

-In 2011, Farrar, Straus and Giroux published Selected Poems.
+Since 2000, Farrar, Straus and Giroux have published four books of his poetry Jersey Rain (2000), Gulf Music (2007) Selected Poems (2011) and At the Foundling Hospital (2016).

-In 2012, Circumstantial Productions released the CD, PoemJazz, by Robert Pinsky and Laurence Hobgood.
+In 2012, Circumstantial Productions released the CD, PoemJazz by Robert Pinsky and Laurence Hobgood.
+In 2015, House Hour: PoemJazz II was released.

+Pinsky served as editor of the 25th anniversary volume of The Best of American Poetry anthologies called The Best of the Best of American Poetry (2013), and is the former poetry editor of Slate.
+He edited Singing School (2014), The Mind Has Cliffs of Fall: Poems at the Extremes of Feeling (2019) and The Book of Poetry for Hard Times (2021).

+In 2023, W.W.
+Norton published Pinsky's memoir Jersey Breaks: Becoming an American Poet.